 When most people think of kiteboarding, locations like Hawaii, Cabarete, Florida, and Spain come to mind.
 But, there are some great spots for kitesurfing in Brooklyn and further up Long Island.
 It figures that the city that has everything you could ever want also has three choice spots to scratch that kiteboarding itch.
 Seagate Kite Beach, Breezy Point, and Plumb Beach are just a train ride away and are great spots to kiteboard until you set off for more exotic locales.

 Long Island and the South Fork have amazing kiteboarding spots

 If you want to travel beyond the boroughs, Tobay Beach and Gilgo Beach, on Jones Beach Island are two excellent spots that should be on your radar.
 Gilgo sees much larger waves and is a great place to up your game once you get some experience.
 Tobay has great flatwater riding over a series of canals as it opens up.
 Further up the island is Shinnecock Bay which isn’t ever too crowded and offers knee-deep water about a mile from the shore!
 Then there’s Napeague Bay, between Easthampton and Montauk.
 Here you’ll find waist-deep water and plenty of wind — perfect for learning how to kiteboard.

 Most popular packages and classes in New York and Long Island

 If you’re getting into kiteboarding for the first time, this is the class for you.
-This is a three-fer, three classes in one, completed over several days.
-You’ll cover everything from learning about wind, weather and kites to taking off in water and focusing on directional body drags and self-rescue to riding off into the sunset all by yourself.
+This combines three classes into one, completed over several days.
+You’ll cover everything from learning about wind, weather, and kites to taking off in the water and focusing on directional body drags and self-rescue to riding off into the sunset all by yourself.
 For the most part!

 Water Course Level 3